saschagehlich/pixi-svg-graphics/README.md

 PIXI-SVG-Graphics
 ====================

 This module can draw SVG documents on PIXI.js's `Graphics` object, making them scaleable and crisp.
+The code originates from [saschagehlich/pixi-svg-graphics](https://github.com/saschagehlich/pixi-svg-graphics) but is API wise incompatible and refactored quite a bit.

 Usage:
 ------